japa/japa.dev/content/runner/assertion-planning.md

+---
+title: Assertion planning
+description: Plan assertions to eliminate false-positive tests
+ogImage: assertion-planning.jpeg
+---

 # Assertion planning
-Assertion planning is a technique to eliminate tests with **false-positive** outcome.
+Assertion planning is a technique to eliminate tests with **false-positive** outcomes.

-In the following test, we are expecting the `someOperation` method to raise an exception.
-However, our test will be green if no exception is ever raised.
+We expect the `someOperation` method to raise an exception in the following test.
+However, our test will still be green if no exception is ever raised.

 This is a classic case of a **false-positive** test, as the assertion block is never executed.